SteamRep FAQ

 • Only appeals are done with the account that has been marked.
 No 3rd-party appeals (exceptions may be translators, or if you were somehow directly involved such as being middleman).

-• Only ONE (1) appeal per scammer.
-If you feel your appeal has been handled unfairly, you may bring it up to another admin.
+• Only ONE (1) appeal per user.
+If you feel your appeal has been handled unfairly, you may request an appeal review, see below for additional details.

 • If you have any evidence to the tagged offense, be ready to provide it once requested.

 • Most statuses are dependent on the community they are originating from.
-If you have a scammer status from UTC, TF2TP, RAWR, and so on, you will first have to appeal your original ban there.
+If you have a scammer status from TF2OP, TF2TP, Reddit, and so on, you will first have to appeal your original ban there.

-• If you have SR or SOP scammer tag, you must login with your SteamID and appeal at:
+• If you have SR or SOP banned tag, you must login with your SteamID and appeal at: http://forums.steamrep.com/forums/appeal/

 • If you do not make yourself reasonably available during an appeal process, the appeal will be closed and evaluated or denied.
 You will be told the result in the appeal post and removed from friends list.